hrishi-inamdar/AHK-Scripts/README.md

 # AHK-Scripts
 Useful macros and other cool tools I use for automation and stuff.
 Everything is a WIP and there's no guarantee of functionality.
+Requires ahk to work.

 # File Descriptions (WIP)
 ## LeagueController